EricMFink/PRcasebook/Chapters/Part 4 - Confidendiality/Confidentiality & Privileges.md

---- twenty-four produced with redactions and one withheld in full --- to the Court for an in camera review to determine whether the communications at issue are shielded from disclosure by the attorney-client privilege and/or the work product doctrine.
+--- twenty-four produced with redactions and one withheld in full---to the Court for an in camera review to determine whether the communications at issue are shielded from disclosure by the attorney-client privilege and/or the work product doctrine.